dc9701/Demo_ICW/README.md

     #   a.
 Verify our baseline PII data (Employer_Name) is redacted in AT LEAST 26.75% of the rows.
     #   b.
 Before importing 250 non-redacted rows, verify the PII check FAILS (now < 26.75%).
 ```
 I used a BDD approach to make test design clearer and easier to maintain, with `common_steps.py` doing all the heavy lifting.
-While you can run the test locally once you have all the python packages installed, it's easier to just run the GitHub Actions workflow:
+While you can run the test locally once you have all the python packages installed, it's easier to just run the GitHub Actions workflow (you'll need to login to Github):

 <img src="images/GitHub_Actions_ICW_Test.png" alt="GitHub Actions" width="800" />